Evolutionary-Intelligence/PSO-30-SI/README.md

 # A 2025 Seminar on 30-Year Particle Swarm Optimization (PSO) Inspired by Swarm Intelligence (SI)

-This is one part of [https://evolutionary-intelligence.github.io/](https://evolutionary-intelligence.github.io/) for the **PSO30** Seminar on SUSTech, China.
+This is one part of [https://evolutionary-intelligence.github.io/](https://evolutionary-intelligence.github.io/) for the **PSO30** Seminar on SUSTech, Shenzhen, China.

 ## Members of Program Committee